theseaweed2005/Fase1/README.md

   * Draw: Renderiza os elementos do jogo no ecrã.

-* **Classe ""InputManager.cs""**: Gerencia o input do jogador no jogo.
+* **Classe ""InputManager.cs""**: Gere o input do jogador no jogo.
 Contém as propriedades e métodos:
 Propriedades:
     * Direction: Recebe a direção do movimento baseado no input do utilizador.
     * MousePosition: Recebe a posição atual do rato.